joriefernandez/bitmap-transformer/README.md

 Used to transform the user input image.

 ## About the Program
-To run: ./gradlew run --args 'inputFilePath outputFilePath transform'
+To run using terminal: ./gradlew run --args 'inputFilePath outputFilePath transform'

 ### Options for tranform arguments:
 1. grayscale - transform into grayscale image